alokmenghrajani/alokmenghrajani.github.com/_posts/2025/2025-07-11-building-crossabble.md

 Crafting puzzles is the most time consuming part of this project -- which is fine as long as I'm enjoying crafting puzzles.
 I do have a helper tool to help me with this process and plan to expand this tool over time.

+That's it for now, do share with me if you think I could have done things differently or if you see any areas for improving the game!